Spire of the Church of St James Great Ellingham. Photograph taken May 2020

-The lights which adorn the church tower of St James at Christmas draw our attention to the tower and spire during the winter months, but I wonder how many of us look up at the spire at any other time?
+During the winter months, the lights which usually adorn the church tower of St James at Christmas draw our attention to the tower and spire, but I wonder how many of us look up at the spire at any other time?

 When he wrote his notes about the village in 1951, former Great Ellingham resident, William R Lebbell, mentioned the ‘cock and ball’ at the top of the spire.
 I assume that this is the very same ‘cock and ball’ we see today.

 In his notes and subsequent pamphlet book , Mr Lebbell mentions that there had previously been another weather cock at the top of the church spire.
 It had been in place for 120 years when, during bad weather, it had been blown off and it had damaged a gravestone.
 This incident appears to have happened around 1881.